Yandex Cloud

 style: simple

-Edit the specification code:
+Edit the specification code as follows:

 • Replace <service_account_id> with the ID of the service account you created earlier.